Farzad-R/CAIS/ws-2-attention-mechanism/README.md

 │       │
 │       ├── utils.py        # contains the loss functions
 │       │
-│       ├── Models.py       # contains two models (with/without attention mechanism)
+│       └── Models.py       # contains two models (with/without attention mechanism)

-├──AttentionLayer.py        # contains the attention layer class used in the model │
+│               └── AttentionLayer.py
+│
 ├──AttentionTutorial.ipynb  # the code used to investigate the attention mechanism during the workshop │
-├── ReadData                # contains the function for reading the data
+├──XplrAttention.py         # Extra module for further exploration of the attention mechanism used for traffic forecasting │
+└── README.md